HTTPArchive/almanac.httparchive.org/src/content/en/2020/security.md

   image="security-hsts-max-age-values-in-days.png",
   alt="HSTS max-age values (in days).", caption="HSTS `max-age` values (in days).", description="Bar chart of percentiles of values in the `max-age` attribute, converted to days.
-In the 10th percentile desktop is 30 days and mobile is 91, in the 25th pcerntile both are 182 days, in the 50th percentile both are 365 days, the 75th percentile is the same at 365 days for both and the 90th percentile has 730 days for both.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTb4PkXuhnxNc-X_Jovx0970pV22ucCnNloa2g8KPMLJmp39E62oSE4XvBlAVSGL0oEEHZa71_bgsV4/pubchart?oid=1208109634&format=interactive", sheets_gid="236117763", sql_file="hsts_max_age_percentiles.sql"
+In the 10th percentile desktop is 30 days and mobile is 91, in the 25th percentile both are 182 days, in the 50th percentile both are 365 days, the 75th percentile is the same at 365 days for both and the 90th percentile has 730 days for both.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTb4PkXuhnxNc-X_Jovx0970pV22ucCnNloa2g8KPMLJmp39E62oSE4XvBlAVSGL0oEEHZa71_bgsV4/pubchart?oid=1208109634&format=interactive", sheets_gid="236117763", sql_file="hsts_max_age_percentiles.sql"